Do you give trail rides?

 You won’t know until schedule an appointment to come out and meet the instructor and horses.
 We welcome prospective visitors to come meet us, see what the place is like and watch how other people and the animals are treated, but you must have an appointment.
 If you can, watch a lesson at various barns to see how the students and instructor interact with each other and how the horses behave when they’re being ridden.
 Are the students engaged and actively learning?
 Are they asked to reflect critically and does their instruction vary based on skill, comprehension and other personalized needs?
 Does the horse fit the rider’s abilities?
 Are students constantly falling off horses or getting hurt?
 Is the instructor asking them to do something beyond their skill level?
 Advancing students too quickly is a huge contributing factor to riders getting injured.
 Make your own decision and don’t be afraid to try out other places.

 How long until I can start jumping?

 First of all, do you want to jump?
 A lot of places will start teaching you to jump even if you’re not interested in it.
 If you want to jump we start out with lots of ground poles and jumping position and lower leg exercises before moving on to cavalettis and small cross rails.
 Jumping depends on each person’s physical capabilities and learning styles and natural abilities.
 Typically it takes 6 months to a year for the average rider who takes lessons once a week to start jumping.
-Developing the muscle strength to properly hold yourself in the saddle without being thrown forwards or backwards isn’t an overnight learning process.
-However, riders that are able to stand in proper jumping position (no falling forwards or backwards) for 2 times around the arena or 4 times around the round pen at a trot may start learning to jump.
+Developing the muscle strength to hold yourself in the saddle without being thrown forwards or backwards isn’t an overnight learning process.
+However, riders that can stand in proper jumping position (no falling forwards or backwards) for 2 times around the arena may learn to jump.